WINGS Mentoring Program

 - Your resume

 - Short essay reflecting on what you would like to achieve from participating in the program

-- One letters of recommendation from a professor, an employer, an adviser, or someone who can speak to your academic capacity, work ethic, and character
+- One letter of recommendation from a professor, an employer, an adviser, or someone who can speak to your academic capacity, work ethic, and character

 The completed application including the application form, resume, and essay should be sent via email to Ludine Daux.
 The application deadline is May 1.

 Please Note: The letter of recommendation should be addressed to the "WINGS Mentoring Program Selection Committee” and must be sent directly from the recommender to Ludine Daux, WINGS Program Coordinator, via email at firstname.lastname@example.org or mail.